Quantifying risk of a noise-induced AMOC collapse from northern and tropical Atlantic Ocean variability: Probability of AMOC collapse

 \section{Probability of AMOC collapse}

-In this section we calculate AMOC collapse probabilities for the calibrated three-box model under different scenarios of noise and freshwater forcing.
+In this section, we calculate AMOC collapse probabilities for the calibrated three-box model under different scenarios of noise and freshwater forcing.
 As before, we define `collapse' to be at least one decade when the AMOC is below $5 \ \rm{Sv}$ \parencite{Jackson2023}.
 We calculate the collapse probabilities using a Monte Carlo simulation of 1000 realisations over 1000 years.

 Figure \ref{fig:heatmap} shows the resulting probabilities for a range of freshwater forcing scenarios and noise levels.
-In each experiment the box model parameters have been calibrated to {\tt HadGEM3MM}, except {\tt HadGEM3LL} noise level which is calibrated to itself, and then the noise and freshwater correction in Table \ref{tab:Qestimated} is applied for each model calibration.
+In each experiment, the box model parameters have been calibrated to {\tt HadGEM3MM}, except {\tt HadGEM3LL} noise level which is calibrated to itself, and then the noise and freshwater correction in Table \ref{tab:3boxestimated} and Table S4 is applied for each model calibration.
 The labels on the $y$-axis in Figure \ref{fig:heatmap} indicate the noise level used in each set of simulations, including no noise forcing, the CMIP6 model estimates from Section \ref{sec:3box_estimates}, and inflated {\tt HadGEM3MM} noise (the noise amplitudes are multiplied by a scalar, and maintain the covariance structure), since the GCMs may be underestimating the noise amplitude in the present day.
 We consider different profiles of North Atlantic freshwater forcing (hosing) as used in the recent NAHosMIP study \textcite{Jackson2023} along the $x$-axis.
 These are instantaneous hosing functions with uniform forcing strengths across the Northern box of $0.3 \ \rm{Sv}$ and $0.1 \ \rm{Sv}$ (labelled as $u01$ and $u03$ respectively) applied for different lengths of time, after which the forcing is returned to zero.
 These are labelled as e.g; $70\ yrs$ for $70$ years of forcing.
 This offers a good range of hosing scenarios since $0.3 \ \rm{Sv}$ is larger than the bifurcation point for the {\tt HadGEM3MM} calibration \parencite{Chapman2024}, while $0.1 \ \rm{Sv}$ is much smaller, allowing us to determine the impact of the noise on the probability of tipping, in cases where the forcing is above or below the critical level for bifurcation-induced tipping.
+These forcing profiles are designed to represent the top-end of climate forcing scenarios such as freshwater input from glacier melt in Greenland \parencite{Jackson2023}.
+Since we may also expect variance to increase under a forced AMOC (in line with the theory of critical slowing down \parencite{Boulton2014,Boers22,Lenton11}), the inflated noise combined with these hosing scenarios can be considered to be a plausible, if highly idealised, high-end storyline for the AMOC under climate change.